Mega Man X5 (2001)

 Now, there had been a bit of this already, with Neon Tiger’s music from X3 resembling My Michelle almost exactly.
 But this is where it went fully over the top.
 This was some GNR fan doing what he or she wanted.
 And to be honest, I can’t help but enjoy that.
 If you’re gonna stop trying, stop trying with style.

 I wouldn’t say the whole of Mega Man X5 is a case of Capcom no longer trying, but the sequel decay, temporarily allayed by X4, was definitely beginning to set in for good.
-The producer, Keiji Inafune, had decided that he wanted X5 to be the denouement of the series.
-Of course, that would have been most unCapcomlike, to coin a phrase, so the higher-ups demanded even more sequels.
+The producer, Keiji Inafune, later thrown out of Capcom for being plainly mad, had decided that he wanted X5 to be the denouement of the series.
+Of course, that would have been most unCapcomlike, to coin a phrase, so the higher-ups demanded even more sequels, every year without fail.
 And as we’ll see, things were set to get a whole lot worse for the X series.

 11 October 2019